andreipopescufilimon/WRO2025_Future_Engineers/README.md

 - Otherwise, use `follow_cube_angle` (sent by the camera) to set the servo and follow the cube.

 **AVOID_CUBE:**
-- Calls `pass_cube(cube_avoid_direction)`, which executes a pivot to left or right based on the cube color.
+- Calls `pass_cube(cube_avoid_direction)`, which executes a turn to left or right based on the cube color.
 This code sequence is hard coded.

 **AFTER_CUBE:**
 - Return to **PID** after getting to be straight again, while ignoring all commands.